Temporal Locality in Online Algorithms: Local Optimization Problems

+Although access to a clock is a~powerful asset, it does not remedy all problems of time-local computation.
+For caching, clocked time-local algorithms cannot be competitive in the classic sense.
+The additive term defined in Section~\ref{ssec:caching} increasing with the length of the input sequence is unavoidable, even for clocked algorithms.

+\begin{theorem} The cost of any deterministic clocked time-local algorithm for online caching with cache size $k = 2$ cannot be bounded by $c_1 \cdot \OPT + c_2$, for any constants $c_1, c_2$. \end{theorem}

+\begin{proof} Consider the caching problem with the cache size $k=2$ and a~universe of $n=3$ pages $X = \{\ac, \bc, \cc\}$.
+Let $A$ be any clocked time-local algorithm with horizon $T = O(1)$.
+We say that $A$ is \emph{decisive} if on the infinite sequence $\ac^*$ exists $t$ such that $y_{t'} = y_t$ for all $t' > t$.
+Otherwise, $A$ is \emph{indecisive}; note that any indecisive deterministic algorithm $A$ must be a~clocked algorithm.
+We claim that in both cases (decisive or indecisive), there exists an input sequence for which the online algorithm incurs unbounded cost while an offline algorithm's cost is bounded.

+If $A$ is decisive, we apply the construction from Theorem~\ref{thm:additive-caching}: a~decisive algorithm behaves as a~regular time-local algorithm after $t'$, thus it incurs a~cost strictly growing with the length of the input sequence, while an offline optimum cost is bounded.

+Thus, suppose that $A$ is indecisive and consider an input sequence family $\mathcal{I} := \{ \ac^L : L \in \mathbb{N} \}$.
+An indecisive algorithm changes its output infinitely many times on the infinite sequence consisting only of requests to $\ac$, incurring a~cost growing with the length of the input sequence.
+An optimal offline solution on any input $\vec x \in \mathcal{I}$ incurs constant cost: it may move to the configuration with $\ac$ in the cache at the beginning of the input sequence, and serve the entire sequence without further cost. \end{proof}

-\subsection{Local Optimization Problems}
+\section{Local Optimization Problems}

+We define a broad class of distributed and online problems, called local optimization problems.
+For these problems, the optimal distributed algorithms (wrt. approximation) and the optimal strictly competitive time-local online algorithms are obtainable automatically, see Section~\ref{sec:synthesis}.
+Moreover, we use local optimization problems to derive a link between distributed computing and local optimization problems (Section~\ref{sec:temporal-vs-spatial-locality}).

-We now introduce the family of local online problems that we study in this work.
-The definition is somewhat technical, but the basic idea is simple: at each time step~$i$, the cost (or utility) of our decision $y_i$ is defined to be some function of the current input $x_i$ and up to $r = O(1)$ previous inputs and outputs.
+The definition of the class is somewhat technical, but the basic idea is simple: at each time step~$i$, the cost (or utility) of our decision $y_i$ is defined to be some function of the current input $x_i$ and up to $r = O(1)$ previous inputs and outputs.
+We apply the formal definition in Section \ref{sec:synthesis} for an algorithmic synthesis of upper and lower bounds.